Papermouth: Biology

 The papermouth is a benthopelagic, potamodromous fish which occurs naturally in the larger pools of perennial rivers, which are cooler than the shallows.
 It is common in artificial lakes such as reservoirs and farm dams and is often introduced into these.
 It is an actively predatory species, feeding on small planktonic crustaceans and insects when it is juvenile and preying on small fish when adult.
 It will also feed on the seeds of water lilies, algae and aquatic plants.
 In turn, the papermouth is a prey species for birds, otters, large catfish and larger conspecifics.
 After the first summer rains, the papermouth migrates upstream in the flooded rivers to spawn.
 This species matures at three years old and the oldest recorded fish was 9 years old.

 Human interactions

-The papermouth is and aggressive fish and this makes it a popular target for anglers and fly fishers and is harvested for human consumption.
+The papermouth is an aggressive fish and this makes it a popular target for anglers and fly fishers and is harvested for human consumption.
 In some parts of its range it is thought to be declining, but the IUCN class the species as being of "Least Concern", although they note that there are potential threats from pollution and overfishing.